alevillafds/amdigital-sales-app-coding-assignment/README.md

 	-- client
 	-- server
 	-- infra
-	-- docs
 ```

 * client: folder for the client application.
 * server: folder for the server application.
 * infra: folder for the IaC code.
-* docs: folder for the documentation.

 ## Tech/framework used